containrrr/watchtower/docs/arguments.md

 Note that monitor-only can also be specified on a per-container basis with the `com.centurylinklabs.watchtower.monitor-only` label set on those containers.

-See [With label taking precedence over arguments](##With label taking precedence over arguments) for behavior when both agument and label are set
+See [With label taking precedence over arguments](#With-label-taking-precedence-over-arguments) for behavior when both argument and label are set

 ## With label taking precedence over arguments